enr/clap/README.markdown

 You can look at [user acceptance test module](https://github.com/enr/clap/tree/master/modules/uat) to see the actual tests for Clap (using Cucumber JVM).

-By the way, to write your own test using the framework you prefer:
+By the way, you can write your own test using the framework you prefer.

 You can run your app using the utility method: